ssmaceachern-dev/mythicalmonsters/chapter6_downtime.md

 In order for a character to be a mentor, they must possess a rating in a skill or aspect greater than whoever they are teaching.

 ### **Daily Action**
 A character who spends a Daily Action mentoring another must make a Resolve Test.
-Each success obtained in the Resolve Test can be added towards another character's Training Test when improving an ability or Insight Check when learning a new skill.
+Each success obtained in the Resolve Test can be added towards another character's Training Test when improving an ability or Memory Check when learning a new skill.

 If the mentor uses a number of dice equal to their Resolve rating and gains a Minor or Major success as a result of this test, then they gain a mark towards Resolve.